Cost of Living in Tokyo – 2024 Guide

 Cost for Utilities

-Like everywhere, in Tokyo, you must separately pay for the utilities, i.e., electricity, gas, and water, every month.
-The cost depends on an individual and family’s average monthly consumption.
+As is common in most countries and cities, Tokyo residents must pay separately for utilities such as electricity, gas, and water every month.
+The cost depends on an individual’s and family’s average monthly consumption.

 Still, as per the January 2023 data of the Japanese government’s official statistics, the average monthly cost of these utilities in Tokyo is JPY 26,856.
 Out of this total, electricity is the major cost, with an average monthly cost of JPY 13,965, followed by gas at JPY 6,738 per month and water and sewage at JPY 4,404 per month.
 There is an additional average monthly cost of JPY 1,748 for heat and light sources, e.g., kerosene for heaters.